Dear Ask Ayurveda:

 I also offer a Healthy Digestion Tea that has lemongrass as the main ingredient, making it perfect for increasing digestion without increasing the heat during the summertime.
 If you don’t have the ingredients for the tea recipe above, this can be a nice alternative.
 Click here to read more on the Healthy Digestion Tea.

 In addition to these herbal remedies, I would definitely practice a Pitta-reducing diet and lifestyle as well.
-Here are some tips on “How to Balance Pitta” from a previous article: http://svasthaayurveda.com/how-to-balance-pitta-dosha/
+You can find some tips on “How to Balance Pitta” here.
+Remember that without making the proper diet and lifestyle changes, any herbal remedies will simply be a bandaid with short-term benefits!

 Well Hot and Irritated, I hope these recommendations will help to boost your digestive fire, while keeping your body and mind cool for the summer.
 I would try to implement these remedies as soon as possible, instead of waiting for the irritation and heat to manifest (if it hasn’t already).
 If left untreated, the increased heat (aka Pitta) will continue to accumulate throughout the summer and can begin to cause other heat-induced imbalances as well, such as the Pitta disorders listed in the first paragraph above.